 - Earthworms do a great job of building and maintaining soil structure, so avoid routine soil disruption.
 (Plowing or hand-turning decreases available soil residue earthworms require, and decreases soil microbe populations earthworms consume.)

-Earthworms are vital for healthy soil.
-Follow the steps above to support them, and you’re sure to be rewarded with better vegetable yields, healthier flowers and trees and greener lawns!
+The benefit of worms to healthy soil cannot be understated.
+Follow the steps above to support them.
+You’re sure to be rewarded with better vegetable yields, healthier flowers and trees and greener lawns!

 More on the benefits of worms: https://www.nrcs.usda.gov/wps/portal/nrcs/detailfull/soils/health/biology/?cid=nrcs142p2_053863